Partial stellar tidal disruption events and their rates: Modelling of the partial disruption rates

 Generally, the loss-cone theory and thus the \citeauthor{Cohn1978} solution is implemented only accounting for TTDEs, and adopting the corresponding value for $r_t$.
 Here we argue that this solution should rather be applied adopting the PTDE radius.

 After a star undergoes a PTDE, its subsequent evolution can proceed in different ways: if the star comes from the empty loss-cone region, it can be entirely consumed through a series of repeated PTDEs, or the (possibly repeated) PTDE can significantly deflect the stellar orbit so that the star is scattered on a completely different trajectory before being disrupted.
+If the star has $q\sim1$, its orbit may change appreciably after a PTDE, so that the star either gets destroyed on the next passage(s) or gets pushed away from the loss cone \citep[e.g.][]{Cufari2023}.
 If the star comes from the full loss-cone, its orbit following the PTDE would be substantially deflected by relaxation processes so that it will become statistically indistinguishable from other stars in the full loss cone with the same energy.
-Either way, the theory developed so far for modelling TTDEs (and described in Sec.~\ref{sec:loss_cone_theory}) is suited for computing TTDE \textit{plus} PTDE rates instead, as the outcome of the process is virtually the same as in the traditional TTDE-only treatment (i.e. the star is lost from the system, or it ends up far away from the the loss cone).
+Either way, the theory developed so far for modelling TTDEs (and described in Sec.~\ref{sec:loss_cone_theory}) is suited for computing TTDE \textit{plus} PTDE rates instead, as the outcome of the process is virtually the same as in the traditional TTDE-only treatment (i.e. the star is lost from the system, or it ends up far away from the the loss cone; even if this process might not be as fast as in the traditional treatment that considers only TTDEs, we can still consider it to be instantaneous as the star is lost from the loss cone within a timescale much smaller than the relaxation timescale of the host system).
 Below we also argue that the same traditional treatment yields an overestimated TTDE rate, if it is applied assuming that only TTDEs can occur.
 For now, we do not account for the complication that each star can undergo a series of subsequent PTDEs when computing the event rates; we focus on this aspect in the next section.

 Let us assume that PTDEs can occur below a given specific value of $r_t$; with this in mind, we can use Eq.~\ref{eq:cohnkulsrud} to know what is the probability of stars to be disrupted at each $\mathcal{R}$ inside this newly defined PTDE loss cone.
 In the full loss cone limit, all values of $\mathcal{R}$ in the loss-cone are equally probable, so that the ratio of TTDEs to PTDEs can be simply estimated through the ratio between their respective radii.
 In the empty loss-cone limit, instead, all stars tend to be destroyed at $\mathcal{R}_{\rm lc}$, implying that all stars would undergo a PTDE, while TTDEs are completely suppressed; this simply comes from the fact that stars approach the loss cone boundary with very small steps in $\mathcal{R}$, and they can only be (partially) destroyed at the first available radius that allows this to occur, while it is virtually impossible for stars to reach the smaller values of $\mathcal{R}$ at which TTDEs can occur (the concept is illustrated in Fig.~\ref{fig:cartoon}).
 This implies that systems in which TDEs mainly come from the empty loss cone would have nearly all stars undergoing PTDEs, and their TTDE rates can be very small in comparison.